 Key Term: Hydrophilic Phosphate Heads

-Hydrophilic phosphate heads are the parts of phospholipid molecules that are attracted to water and therefore form the surface of plasma membranes that are in aqueous environments.
+Hydrophilic phosphate heads are the parts of phospholipid molecules that are attracted to water and therefore form the surface of cellular membranes that are in aqueous environments.

 Key Term: Hydrophobic Fatty Acid Tails

-Hydrophobic fatty acid tails are the parts of phospholipid molecules that are repelled by water and therefore form the inner core of plasma membranes.
+Hydrophobic fatty acid tails are the parts of phospholipid molecules that are repelled by water and therefore form the inner core of cellular membranes.

 Example 2: Describing the Structure of Biological Membranes